Nokocchi/PokemonSpriteEditor3/README.md

 - [x] Select multiple colors at the same time and change all of them at the same time.
 - - [ ] Do something similar for HSL.
 This will probably act weird for random colors, but work well for similar-looking colors?
 - [ ] Allow importing of second pokemon as color palette
+- - [ ] Use the Pokemon Selector component
 - - [ ] Some kind of way to select which color should replace which color
 - - [ ] Randomize which colors get replaced with which colors
 - [ ] Save color palette so it can be used for other Pokemons
-- [ ] Resizable canvas so the sprite is easier to see on large
+- [ ] Resizable canvas
 - [ ] Add info page that explains how the app works
+- [ ] Make a banner for the Select Pokemon screen when no pokemon has been selected.
+Maybe Pokemon whose colors are being changed randomly as they are flying by?
+Or pre-defined by me?